 Formal Education: It represents orderliness in the process of education and it is characterized by systematic procedures (Fägerlind & Saha, 2016), formal education is the type of education that takes place in a structured environment with an explicit purpose of teaching students (Gruppen, Irby, Durning, & Maggio, 2018).
 Usually, formal education occurs in a school environment with classrooms of multiple students learning together with a trained, certified teacher of the subject as a facilitator (Gruppen et al., 2018).
 Most school systems are designed around a set of values or ideals that govern all educational choices in that system (Baker, 2016a).
-Such choices may include curriculum, organizational models, design of the physical learning spaces (classrooms), student-teacher interactions, methods of assessment, class size, educational activities, and many more.
-(Baker, 2016a) asserted that formal education comprises of preschool, primary education, secondary education, tertiary education, vocational education and special education.
+Such choices may include curriculum, organizational models, design of the physical learning spaces (classrooms), student-teacher interactions, methods of assessment, class size, education activities, and many more.
+(Baker, 2016a) asserted that formal education, vocational education and special education.